isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 indivisible, unanalysable,[^psychology]
 and *definitely* not made up of an algorithm and a body (at least, not *just* that).
-When we talk about Zencuru doing this or Gobidri doing that, what we are really talking of is that the *algorithms* that hold their name are reacting to this or that (and sometimes the body comes into play as well).
+When we talk about Zencuru doing this or Clibinmre doing that, what we are really talking of is that the *algorithms* that hold their name are reacting to this or that (and sometimes the body comes into play as well).

-So in the end, who are Zencuru and Gobidri and what are their raisons d'êtres?
+So in the end, who are Zencuru and Clibinmre and what are their raisons d'êtres?

 Zencuru is the sort-of-protagonist of the entirety of the Z.-Ulibeme, and he was the head of the refugee spaceship,